×

 Can sciatica be so bad you can’t walk?

-Healing sciatica typically involves a combination of physical therapy, lifestyle changes, and sometimes medical interventions.
-Individual recovery may vary, but adhering to a treatment plan designed by healthcare professionals is crucial.
+Most people recover with a combination of physical therapy, lifestyle changes, and sometimes medical interventions.
+Adhering to a professional treatment plan is crucial.

 What is the most successful treatment for the last stages of sciatica?